|

 way stop signs.
 These are almost universally an

+impediment to the smooth flow of traffic.
 A survey by the Insurance Institute for Highway

 Safety cites the effectiveness of circular